alexqxu/cellular-automata-simulator/README.md

 If it is larger than the stated dimensions, it will be truncated, and if it is smaller, the remaining cells will be filled in with the default state.

+### Individual Cells
+Each cell should have an integer representing the state that it should hold.
+An invalid state will ask for a new file.
+A non-integer will also ask for a new File, with a hint about where the error is.

 ### Simulation-specific notes
 * The loops must be run in rectangular grids, or they will not update.
 * The loops must be run in the initial configuration specified by their XML or else they will not self replicate.